Expected Weighted D-optimal Designs for Experiments with Mixed Factors: More Examples

-In this section, for illustration purposes, we reconsider this example by letting $x_{i 3} \in [-3, 3]$ and assuming independent priors $\beta_0 \sim N(1, \sigma^2)$, $\beta_1 \sim N(-0.5, \sigma^2)$, $\beta_2 \sim N(0.5, \sigma^2)$, and $\beta_3 \sim N(1, \sigma^2)$, with $\sigma=1$.
-Using our EW ForLion algorithm, we obtain an EW D-optimal approximate design, which costs 783 seconds.
+In this section, for illustration purposes, we reconsider this example by letting $x_{i 3} \in [-3, 3]$ (see also Example~2 in \cite{huang2024forlion}) and assuming independent priors $\beta_0 \sim N(1, \sigma^2)$, $\beta_1 \sim N(-0.5, \sigma^2)$, $\beta_2 \sim N(0.5, \sigma^2)$, and $\beta_3 \sim N(1, \sigma^2)$, with $\sigma=1$.
+Note that the normal priors actually imply unbounded ranges for $\beta_i$'s, which seems violating the boundedness condition in Theorem~\ref{thm:GLM design points}.
+Nevertheless, from a practical point of view, a normal $N(\mu, \sigma^2)$ prior is essentially the same as its truncated version on $[\mu - s\sigma,\ \mu + s\sigma]$ with, for example, $s=5$.
+By using our EW ForLion algorithm anyway, we obtain an EW D-optimal approximate design, which costs 783 seconds.
 We further apply our rounding algorithm to the approximate design with $L=0.0001$ and $n=100$, and obtain an exact design in just 0.45 second.
 Remarkably, both designs consist of 7 design points, as detailed in Table~\ref{tab:Three-continuous-factor EW ForLion design}, which are different from the 8-point design recommended by \cite{stufken2012} with unconstrained $x_{i3}$~.

-We compare our designs (``EW ForLion'' and ``EW ForLion exact-0.0001'') with EW D-optimal designs obtained by applying \cite{bu2020}'s EW lift-one and exchange algorithms to grid points of continuous factors by discretizing them into 2, 4, 6, 8, and 10 evenly distributed grid points within the corresponding design regions.
+We first compare our designs (``EW ForLion'' and ``EW ForLion exact-0.0001'') with EW D-optimal designs obtained by applying \cite{bu2020}'s EW lift-one and exchange algorithms to grid points of continuous factors by discretizing them into 2, 4, 6, 8, or 10 evenly distributed grid points within the corresponding design regions.
 When the continuous variables are discretized into 10 evenly distributed grid points, \cite{bu2020}'s EW lift-one and exchange algorithms no longer work due to computational intensity.
 The summary information of these designs are presented in Table~\ref{tab:Robust Designs for the Three-continuous-factor}, from which we can see that our EW ForLion algorithm produces a design that is more robust against parameter misspecifications and also requires fewer design points.